 I believe we need to start recording metrics as indicators for the correct application of leadership behaviours.
 Here are some examples:

-- How many times during the year that a leader has met with their direct reports to have career or performance-based conversations
+- How many times during the year that a leader has met with their direct reports to have performance conversations

 - Knowledge of the goals and aspirations of a leader’s direct reports